TheAlgorithms/Python/README.md

 ### All algorithms implemented in Python (for education)

-These implementations are for learning purposes only.
+There are some implementations which are for learning purposes only.
 Therefore they may be less efficient than the implementations in the Python standard library.

 ## Contribution Guidelines

-Read our [Contribution Guidelines](CONTRIBUTING.md) before you contribute.
+ Please read our [Contribution Guidelines](CONTRIBUTING.md) before you contribute.

 ## Community Channel